Pramodgopinathan/DATA_MINING-Feature-Scaling/README.md

 Association Rule Mining:
 A (IF) -> B (THEN)

-# There are two type of matrices which help to measure the association algorithm
+# There are three type of matrices which help to measure the association algorithm
 <p>
 1. Support
 Is the frequency of the items brought, Filter out the items which are not frequent bought.